wsafight/fixi/README.md

 * It establishes a MutationObserver to watch for newly added content
 * It processes any existing fixi-powered elements

-fixi-powered elements are elements with the `fx-action` attribute on them.
+fixi-powered elements are elements with the `fx-action` attribute on them.  fixi will ignore any elements that have the `fx-ignore` attribute on them or on a parent.

 When fixi finds one it will establish an event listener on that element that will dispatch an AJAX request via `fetch()` to the URL specified by `fx-action`.